Our privacy obligations and responsibilities

 Privacy Impact Assessments

-A Privacy Impact Assessment (PIA) is a way of measuring the privacy impacts on any new or amended project or process.
+The University is committed to a proactive approach to privacy by anticipating and preventing invasive events before they occur.
+As part of our proactive privacy approach, the University embeds privacy considerations into the design and architecture of information technology systems and business processes.
 Privacy impacts arising from an initiative may be negative (privacy-invasive) and/or positive (privacy-enhancing).
 A PIA will assist in identifying ways in which any negative impacts can be mitigated.

 Why undertake a Privacy Impact Assessment?